tuzig/www.tuzig.com/content/pages/bio.md

 Co-Founder and Developer (volunteer)

-- Lead UI design and development
+- Lead UI/UX design and development
 - Coordinating a growing community of coders, designers and activists
 - Organizing weekly development meetings and hackathons
 - Convincing Knesset officials to improve their data interfaces